Rahesha/SQL-Queries/README.md

 ### SQL Queries
-#### In this repository I have attached various files that contain SQL querieS.
+#### In this repository I have attached various files that contain SQL queries.